072jiajia/VRDL_HW2/README.md

 # VRDL Homework 2
-Code for mAP 0.44387 solution in VRDL Homework2
+Code for mAP 0.44387 solution in VRDL Homework 2

 ## Abstract
 In this work, I use EfficientDet I edited as my model<br>